lululombard/CertRemainTime/README.md

 # Installation

-This package is available from my repo at [http://apt.lululombard.fr](http://apt.lululombard.fr/) but you can also download the .deb from this GitHub repo.
+This package is available from the default source BigBoss.

+Early updates are available from my repo at [http://apt.lululombard.fr](http://apt.lululombard.fr/) but you can also download the .deb from this
+GitHub repo.

 # What's next